interlinksoftware/integrationhub/templates/https-to-tcp/readme.md

   chmod +x convertBesPihttpToPipeline
   ```

-- execute the conversion script as the ppadmin user and specify the tcp port number of the BES Message Channel created above.
+- Execute the conversion utility as the ppadmin user and enter both the Fully Qualified Domain Name of the target BES server and the tcp port number of the BES Message Channel created above when prompted.
   ```bash
   cd /opt/ISS/integration-hub/config
   ./convertBesPihttpToPipeline
   ```
+A new pipeline file, ```piHTTP.yml```, will be created in the same directory where the ```convertBesPihttpToPipeline``` file resides for the piHTTP message channel being converted.
+To activate the converted pipeline:
-- The script will create the pipelines for the piHTTP message channels you have defined.
-Ensure these have been added to the **pipelines.yml** file to add them to your integration-hub instance.
+- Ensure that references to both the https-to-tcp template and the converted pipeline .yml files have been added to the **pipelines.yml** file to add them to your integration-hub instance.
+- Stop the original piHTTP message channel, if necessary, as the converted piHTTP pipeline will be listening on the original piHTTP message channel port.
+- Restart the integration-hub service to pick up the changes.